Blazorade/Blazorade-MSAL/Blazorade.Msal/readme.md

 - [**GraphClient**](https://github.com/Blazorade/Blazorade-MSAL/tree/main/GraphClient) - A WebAssembly application that demonstrates how to send HTTP requests to Microsoft Graph with the help of Blazorade MSAL.
 Can be applied to any other REST API that requires access tokens.
 - [**BlazorServerSample**](https://github.com/Blazorade/Blazorade-MSAL/tree/main/BlazorServerSample) - A Blazor Server application that demonstrates how you can make use of the on-demand token acquisition provided by Blazorade MSAL.
 - [**BlazorWasmSample**](https://github.com/Blazorade/Blazorade-MSAL/tree/main/BlazorWasmSample) - The same as BlazorServerSample but implemented as a Blazor WebAssembly application.
 Shares much of the features with the Server sample through the [SharedComponentsSample](https://github.com/Blazorade/Blazorade-MSAL/tree/main/SharedComponentsSample) component library.

+## Further Reading

+To learn more, read these [Blazorade MSAL articles](https://mikaberglund.com/tag/blazorade-msal/) on Mika Berglund's blog.